 The Oklahoma Century Chest

-Join us as we examine the items in the chest and what life was like in Oklahoma, the United States, and the world in 1913.
+So join us as we examine not only what was inside the chest, but what life was like in Oklahoma, the United States, and the world in 1913.
 How has life changed in 100 years?
 How is it the same?
 What did the people of 1913 think of their lives and times?
 What do you think of the 1913 we can see with the help of these objects and documents?